 So, thank you, MAMA FIRENZA for your cleverness.
-You arrived in perfect time for Mother’s Day and to remind us of the tireless work our own Florence Nightengales on the front lines of this pandemic.
+You arrived in perfect time for Mother’s Day and to remind us of the tireless work our own Florence Nightengales who are still on the front lines of this pandemic.

-Mama Firenza, pleases forgive me.
+Mama Firenza, please forgive me.
 I'm so sorry I questioned you.
 I was confused and didn’t understand.
 I trusted you, but had to verify.

 So please welcome this fact-checked mom, nurse, and protector to the forest.
 Maybe we should all share some pizza under her branches.
 I hear she loves a good thin slice.

 Happy Mother’s Day & Thank You Nightengales Everywhere,